Content

 Although much rarer, serious side effects are possible.
 For example, two subjects in the first study reported increased levels of alanine transaminase — a dangerous situation for the liver with high, frequent daytime urination and testicular pain.

-And while we can appreciate a moment of craftiness, we have to urge that you don't make your own topical finasteride.
+And while we can appreciate a moment of craftiness, we have to urge you not to make your own topical finasteride.

-One of the safest options generally is Minoxidil — the other medication approved by the FDA for male pattern hair loss.
+One of the safest options is minoxidil, the other medication approved by the FDA for male pattern hair loss.

 Minoxidil, a topical solution, stimulates hair growth by encouraging blood flow to your hair follicles.
-It’s also thought that minoxidil lengthens the growth phase of your natural hair growth cycle.
+Minoxidil is also thought to lengthen the growth phase of your natural hair growth cycle.

 While FDA-approved to treat male hair loss, oral finasteride can cause side effects like sexual dysfunction.
 Therefore, some may opt for a topical finasteride treatment option to reduce the risk of those systemic side effects.